 The Coastal Texas Study FMP includes several significant structural improvements within Galveston Bay, Clear Creek, and Dickinson Bayou aimed at increasing coastal protection and reducing flood risk throughout the region.
-It is assumed that the design and construction of the associated improvements will be done in a manner that accounts for navigation considerations and strives for the preservation of the to the greatest extent possible while trying to accomplish the project goals.
+It is assumed that the design and construction of the associated features will be done in a manner that accounts for navigation considerations and strives tp preserve navigation to the greatest extent possible.
 While this FMP will affect navigation, it is not anticipated that any adverse impact will occur.